-The inspection took place on the 18 April 2016 and was undertaken by a CQC inspector and a dental specialist advisor.
+The inspection took place on the 24 October 2016 and was undertaken by a CQC inspector and a dental specialist advisor.
 Prior to the inspection we reviewed information submitted by the provider.

-The methods used to carry out this inspection included speaking with one of the dentist, dental nurse and reception staff on the day of the inspection, reviewing documents, completed patient feedback forms and observations.
+The methods used to carry out this inspection included speaking with the principal dentist, one dental nurse and reception staff on the day of the inspection, reviewing documents, completed patient feedback forms and observations.